The countdown is based on server time, which is currently:

 It is also possible that certain school or library students and/or facilities may also be eligible for discounts:

-Once you have reviewed the information above and obtained an entity number, you can go to Step 1, Technology Planning, to learn how to prepare a technology plan and get it approved.
+Once you have reviewed the information above and obtained an entity number, you can go to Step 1: Competitive Bidding, to learn how to begin the competitive bidding process.